-- a) Use native hedgerow species for boundaries in preference to walls or fencing (see Policy BD4).
-Planting of pollinator-friendly native wildflowers should also be encouraged. - b) Ensure common areas, boundaries and verges on new developments are wildlife rich. - c) Include specific elements such as bird boxes, bat roosts and hedgehog highways to encourage wildlife.

-See also Landscape and Environment Project 1.

-1.13 Drainage should be structured in such a way as not to overwhelm the local ecosystem with the quantity and quality of the water emanating from any new development.
-In order to minimise the impact on the wildlife and plant habitats, it may be necessary to pump water off-site and it is expected that developers will provide independent surveys in order to satisfactorily achieve this aim.
+- a) Where it is practical to do so, schemes are encouraged to use native hedgerow species for boundaries in preference to walls or fencing (see Policy BD4).
+Planting of pollinator-friendly native wildflowers will also be encouraged. - b) Ensure common areas, boundaries and verges on new developments are wildlife rich. - c) Include specific elements such as bird boxes, bat roosts and hedgehog highways to encourage wildlife. - 75.
+Drainage should be structured in such a way as not to overwhelm the local ecosystem with the quantity and quality of the water emanating from any new development.
+In order to minimise the impact on the wildlife and plant habitats, it may be necessary to pump water off-site and it is expected that developers will provide independent surveys in order to satisfactorily achieve this aim. - 76.
+Developers should refer to KCC Surface Water Floor Maps as produced by the Environment Agency and the adopted KCC Drainage & Planning Policy Statement which provides direction for the incorporation of surface water drainage within new developments.

-Policy LE10 Sustainable Drainage for New Housing or Commercial Development
+Policy LE9 Sustainable Drainage for New Housing or Commercial Development